9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 Book 173 "Use of Weapons" ["Iain M. Banks"]
 ```

-The accessor functions that we get \"for free\" when we use record
+The accessor functions that we get "for free" when we use record
 syntax really are normal Haskell functions.

 ``` screen